4est-hub/neo-dashboard/README.md

 ## ⚠️ REQUIRED!
 Environment Variables

 Fallback 'DEMO_KEY' is not working.
-You'll need to use your own nasa API key:
+You'll need to create a .env file at the root and use your own NASA API Key.

 ```
 NASA_API_KEY=your_key